Distance Learning Frequently Asked Questions

 2. What type of computer will I need for online learning?

-The computer requirements are driven by the requirements imposed by the Content Management System (CMS) that is used to deliver the course materials.
-Typically, the suggested minimum requirements for these systems are as follows:
+The computer requirements are driven by the requirements imposed by the Learning Management System (LMS) that is used to deliver the course materials.
+The minimum requirements for these systems are as follows:

 Individual major/disciplines departments may have requirements that are above the suggested minimum requirements.
 Please see Individual major/disciplines departments’ requirements for more details.

-3. What web browsers are supported by Blackboard Open LMS?
+3. What web browsers are supported by the Mitchell Community College’s LMS?

 Individual plug-ins may require certain web browsers to work properly.
 If a class requires certain programs please see requirements documentation.